chaos-polymtl/lethe/doc/source/examples/dem/silo/silo.rst

 Mesh
 ~~~~~

 Contrary to previous examples, in this example, we use a mesh generated using Gmsh.
-The Gmsh (with an extension of .msh) file is located inside the example folder.
+The Gmsh (with an extension of .msh) file is located inside the example folder. ``check diamond cells`` enables searching for diamond-shaped boundary cells and adding them to particle-wall contact search cells.

 .. code-block:: text

     subsection mesh
         set type 		         = gmsh
         set file name	          = ./silo_Golshan.msh
+        set check diamond cells	= true
     end